GL-Li/vimwiki/R.md

 ## package development ========================================================

+### QA: how to use and write package vignettes?

+- `> browseVignettes(package = "dplyr")` to open all vignettes of a package in web brower
+- `browseVignettes()` to open vignettes of all installed packages
+- Vignettes are R markdown file in subdirectory `vignetters/`.
+Example: https://github.com/tidyverse/dplyr/tree/main/vignettes

 ### QA: how to handel  non-ASCII code in package

 **Non-ASCII characters are not allowed in package**.
 They will have to be converted to unicode.